devonnuri/linear-harmony/linear_ko.typ

 Often to add interest, the improviser will place a pitch in another register than the listener expects.
 This may be the result of invention or necessity if the player is in the extreme ranges of the horn.
 Refer to the earlier discussion of octave displacement and leaps.

 The best example of 제1윤곽 with octave displacement is from Bach.
-It is many student’s favorite example, and they are surprised to discover the source of such a jazzy sounding musical example.
+It is many student's favorite example, and they are surprised to discover the source of such a jazzy sounding musical example.
 The descending line is broken by a leap after the downbeats, (third to nine leaps).
 Leaps rarely occur over the barline.
 Leaps usually occur after the downbeat like Ex.47.

 48. J. S. Bach: Three Part Sinfonia in D major
 #align(center)[#image("figures/fig_095.jpg", width: 41%)]